oliverreid/bootstrap-4-upgrader/README.md

 Simple command line tool for upgrading bootstrap 3 to bootstrap 4.
 Basically runs a bunch replace regular expressions on html and scss files from the current location.

-Will need to run npm link to get it running as outlined in the following article. http://javascriptplayground.com/blog/2015/03/node-command-line-tool/
+To install clone or download and unzip the repo. then run npm install and npm from the root.

-This will allow you to run from your project location and edit the index.js if there are any changes that are needed specific to your project.
+Now you can run upgradeBootstrap from your project location and it'll update the html and scss based on the current location.